Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it refers to making superficial or futile changes in the face of an inevitable failure or crisis.
-The phrase uses the image of rearranging deck chairs on the doomed Titanic as a metaphor for making insignificant adjustments in a hopeless situation, making it a figurative expression.
+The idiom uses the image of rearranging deck chairs on the doomed Titanic as a metaphor for making insignificant adjustments in a hopeless situation, making it a figurative expression.

 Origin: